softeng-feup/open-cx-aacm/Development-Report.md

 ---

 ## Product Vision
- The focus of our app is to provides the opportunity of interacting at any time of the talks by using a real time forum in which any attendee can give feedback, share and search the material used during each talk, ask questions, which you can do anonymously.
-This way we reduce the need of face-to-face interactions.
+ The focus of our app is to provide the opportunity of interacting at any time of the talks by using a real time forum in which any attendee can give feedback, share and search the material used during each talk and ask and answer questions about it.
+All of this can be done anonymously.
+This way we aim to ease the communication at the conference substantially.

 ---
 ## Elevator Pitch
- Getting your question through at the end of a talk can be hard.
-LiveFeedback solves the problem of having to wait until the end of the talks to ask your questions, risking forgetting them or even not asking them because it had to be in front of everybody, by using an online forum to help the attendees to ask their questions, that can be anonymous, share material and give feddback, all of this in real time during any talk.
+ Getting your question and opinions through the end of a talk can be hard.
+LiveFeedback solves the problem of having to wait until the end of the talks to ask your questions, risking forgetting them or even not asking them because it had to be in front of everybody, by using an online forum to help the attendees to ask their questions, share material and give feedback, all of this in real time during any talk and with the possibility of hiding your identity so that anything is left to say.
  Unlike other common apps, our product helps not only the attendees but also the speakers because it gives you the chance to consult or answer the questions that weren't answered during the time of the talk afterwards.

 ---
 ## Requirements